2023 Solar Incentives Guide for Ballwin, MO - Tax Credits & Rebates

 Federal Solar Incentives

 Federal incentives are the kind of incentives that you are most likely to have heard of.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on your solar system.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as retitling it the Clean Energy Credit).
-Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
-This percentage will then begin to decrease annually until the Clean Energy Credit ends in 2035.
-Starting in 2023, the expansion will also make claiming credit for energy storage systems easier than ever before.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+Homeowners are now eligible for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, it will also be easier to qualify for credits for energy storage systems under this new program.

-More information about the new Inflation Reduction Act can be found here.
-Your local Ballwin solar panel installer can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Ballwin solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

 Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these can include tax credits, rebates and more.
-These incentives might be handled by the Missouri government, or by your county or municipality.
-Some are ongoing, while others are available for a limited time.
+Similar to federal incentives, these might include tax credits, rebates and more.
+Some incentives are ongoing, while others are offered for only a limited time.
+Your local incentives might come from the Missouri government, or from your specific county or municipality.

 Next Steps for Installing Solar in Ballwin